Soulknife Rogue: D&D 2024 (5.5e) Optimisation Guide

 • The handy thing with these blades is they’re thrown and have a better range than any other thrown weapon.
 You can also throw them with your offhand attack too.
 This means that you often don’t need to get close to the danger to maintain your effectiveness at landing sneak attacks.
 Just ensure you have advantage by using vex, hide and steady aim.

-• With dual-wielding so useful for a soulknife, it could be tempting to multiclass into a fighter (or some other class with a fighting style feat) and take two-weapon fighting for the improved offhand attack.
+• With dual-wielding so useful for a soulknife, it could be tempting to multiclass into a fighter (or some other class with a fighting style feat) and take two-weapon fighting for the improved offhand attack but this isn’t necessary as your sneak attack damage is the important part of having an offhand attack available.

 Soul blades – Lv9